Sean Lennon: Early life and education

 Sean Taro Ono Lennon was born at Weill Cornell Medical Center in the Lenox Hill, Manhattan neighborhood of New York City, on October 9, 1975, his father's 35th birthday.
 He is of Japanese descent on his mother's side and English, Welsh and Irish descent on his father's side.
-Julian Lennon is his half-brother, and Kyoko Chan Cox is his half-sister.
-Elton John is his godfather.
+Julian Lennon is his half-brother, Kyoko Chan Cox is his half-sister, and Elton John is his godfather.
 After Sean's birth, John took a hiatus from music and became a stay-at-home dad.
 John was murdered on December 8, 1980, when Sean was five years old.

-Sean attended kindergarten in Tokyo and, at his request, was educated at the exclusive private boarding school Institut Le Rosey in Rolle, Switzerland, and earlier at New York's private Ethical Culture Fieldston School and Dalton School.
-He attended Columbia University for three semesters, majoring in anthropology before dropping out to focus on his music and tour with his mother.
+Lennon attended kindergarten in Tokyo and, at his request, was educated at the exclusive private boarding school Institut Le Rosey in Rolle, Switzerland, and earlier at New York's private Ethical Culture Fieldston School and Dalton School.
+Lennon attended Columbia University for three semesters, majoring in anthropology before dropping out to focus on his music and tour with his mother.

 In October 1984, when Steve Jobs was visiting Manhattan, he attended Lennon's birthday party and gave him one of the first Macintosh computers as a present.
 That same year, he sang "It's Alright" on Every Man Has a Woman, a tribute album to his mother.

-His parents started his musical career: his debut into the music world came at age five, when he recited a story on his mother's 1981 album, Season of Glass.
+Lennon's parents started his musical career as his debut into the music world came at age five, when Lennon recited a story on his mother's 1981 album, Season of Glass.
 From childhood into his teen years, Lennon continued to collaborate with his mother, contributing vocals and receiving production credit on her solo albums It's Alright, Starpeace and Onobox.
-At 16, Lennon co-wrote the song "All I Ever Wanted" with Lenny Kravitz for his 1991 album Mama Said, and worked with Kravitz on a cover of his father's song "Give Peace a Chance" in protest of the Gulf War.
-By 1995 Lennon had formed the band IMA (with Sam Koppelman and Timo Ellis) to play alongside his mother on her album Rising.
+At age 16, Lennon co-wrote the song "All I Ever Wanted" with Lenny Kravitz for his 1991 album Mama Said, and worked with Kravitz on a cover of his father's song "Give Peace a Chance" in protest of the Gulf War.
+By 1995, Lennon had formed the band IMA (with Sam Koppelman and Timo Ellis) to play alongside his mother on her album Rising.
 Lennon also made appearances in film, featured in the cast of Michael Jackson's 1988 Moonwalker and portraying a teenager experiencing visions of various M. C. Escher prints in Sony's 1990 promotional short-film Infinite Escher.

 Lennon holds dual citizenship with the United States through birth, and the United Kingdom by virtue of his father being British born.